-If you find that the device isn’t connected to internet, you can tick the option to let you know when the location has been found once again.
-It happens when another person connects the device to internet. iCloud will watch for your device and will let you know when found — you’ve to be more than enough patient and optimistic.
+If you find that the device isn’t connected to the internet, you can tick the option to let you know when the location has been found once again.
+It happens when another person connects the device to the internet. iCloud will watch for your device and will let you know when finding — you’ve to be more than enough patient and optimistic.

 Method Two: Use Google Location Timeline to Find Your Device

 In case if you have installed Google Maps in your device and have the Location History and Location Reporting active, you can use Google Location Timeline to find the location timeline as well as the current location of your lost device.

 Google Location Timeline can not only inform the current location.
 It also can show you the way your device has run, from one place to another.
 So, if an internet connection was enabled at the time of loss, you can see if someone has gone somewhere with the device.
 In short, you can know where it was lost and where it is currently found.
 In case, if the battery gets drained out, the last-reported location will be shown.

 - There will be a sidebar on the left section, and there, click on ‘Today’

 - You will be able to see a timeline of the reported location along with a timestamp.